 Among the other attractions the Prince’s Palace is notable; it is located on the waterfront and is a must-see landmark.
 The beautiful palace was turned into a museum; its collection is very interesting and diverse.
 Among its exhibits there are ancient coins and collectable weapons, objects of art and lots of ancient books.

-This article about Cavtat is copyrighted by the our editorial team, & can only be reused with a link to www.orangesmile.com
+This article about Cavtat is written by the orangesmile.com editorial team and is protected by the copyright law.
+The article can only be re-used with a direct link to www.orangesmile.com